 5. SITE LIMITATIONS

-The following site limitations were provided by GA EPD for the Plant Branch CCR Landfill site in a Site Suitability Notice letter from Richard E. Dunn, Director of GA EPD, dated June 19, 2020.
+The site limitations were provided by GA EPD for the Plant Branch CCR Landfill site in a Site Suitability Notice letter from Richard E. Dunn, Director of GA EPD, dated June 19, 2020, provided in the Attachment A.